pivotal/docs-tap/app-sso/platform-operators/configuration.md

 ## default_authserver_clusterissuer

 You can denote a `cert-manager.io/v1/ClusterIssuer` as a default for `AuthServer.spec.tls.issuerRef`.
 If set, `AuthServer.spec.tls` can be omitted.
-When its value is the empty string, i.e `""`, no default issuer will be assumed and `AuthServer.spec.tls` is required.
+When its value is the empty string `""`, no default issuer is assumed and `AuthServer.spec.tls` is required.

-> ℹ️ If your TAP installation is configured with `shared.ingress_issuer`, and `default_authserver_clusterissuer` is
-> omitted, then AppSSO will use TAP's ingress issuer, and `default_authserver_clusterissuer` will be set
-> to `shared.ingress_issuer`.
+If you configured `shared.ingress_issuer` and omitted `default_authserver_clusterissuer` while installing Tanzu Application Platform, AppSSO uses the ingress issuer of Tanzu Application Platform and sets `default_authserver_clusterissuer` to `shared.ingress_issuer`.

 ## ca_cert_data